Human Resource Audit

-Human resource audit has evolved over time and expanded as it is not only used in decision making, but also as an instrument of control in personnel related matters.
+Human resource audit has evolved over time and expanded as it is not only used in decision making, but also as an instrument of control in personnel-related matters.
 Several approaches have been brought forward to evaluate the effectiveness of the hr function.
 Previous scholars had their own perspective of human resources audit.
-Their argument was hr audit has an internal an an external background.
+Their argument was hr audit has an internal an external background.

 From the internal aspect, departments are evaluated from their capability to offer services to the organization at an optimized cost.
 According to this traditional approach, quality quantity and reliability are used to examine the efficiency of the audit.

-On the other hand, external approach focus on impact of the organization’s results, thus the auditors considers data obtained from outside as important in solving the errors encountered.
+On the other hand, the external approach focuses on the impact of the organization’s results, thus the auditors consider data obtained from outside as important in solving the errors encountered.

 Five Approaches for HR Audit

 Apart from traditional approaches there exist the modern/ common approaches.
-The modern approaches are five and they are;
+The modern approaches for HR Audit are;

 - Statistical approach.